Student Training Manual

 Belts and Promotions

-Kids promotions are on a monthly basis.
-Promotions are based on Attendance, Attitude and the ability to demonstrate the techniques covered during the month.
-If all the requirements are met the student receives a white stripe for four months, a red stripe the fifth month and is eligible for a Belt Promotion on the sixth month.
-No child under the age of eighteen will be awarded a Black Belt.
+Kids and Teens promotions are on a monthly basis.
+Promotions are based on Attendance of a minimum of eight classes during the testing period.
+Good Behavior on and off the mats and the Ability to demonstrate the techniques covered during the month to the best of the students ability.
+If all the requirements are met the student will Earn a white stripe for four months, a red stripe the fifth month and is eligible for a Belt Promotion on the sixth month.
+No child under the age of eighteen will be awarded a Black Belt. .

 Adult promotions are based on Attitude, Attendance and the ability of demonstrating the techniques covered.
 Promotions are not based on athletic ability, competition success or how many people a student submits.
-When a student has attended at least sixteen classes he or she is eligible to test for a stripe promotion.
-A twenty-technique demonstration is required and is typically performed at a seminar with an RMNU Black Belt.
+When a student has attended at least sixteen classes the Professor will evaluate for a stripe promotion.

 The Robson Moura Association promotes adult students to Green Belt between White and Blue Belt.
 Professor Robson’s first teacher Ailson “Jucao” Brites practiced this promotion and Professor Robson carries on the tradition.